 - The Government of Meghalaya has designed and maintained the park.

 - A huge variety of orchids adorn Eco Park.

 Ka Khoh Ramhah

 Also known as Mother and Pillar Rock, Ka Khoh Ramhah lure tourists for its shape.
 It is a rock formation in the form of an upside down basket in the shape of a cone.
 As per legends, the basket belonged to a big evil giant.
 Soak-in the beauty of clouds ascending from the plains and make it worth visiting.

 - Two smaller similar rocks lie next to Ka Khoh Ramhah

 - The views of the plains of Bangladesh on a clear day adorn the place well.

-- The Ka Khoh Ramhah a few centuries old but its beauty still casts a spell and has fascinated a number of tourists worldwide.
+- The Ka Khoh Ramhah is a few centuries old but its beauty still casts a spell and has fascinated several tourists worldwide.

 - Various species of plants and trees are found in the park and its greenhouse.